lee-hoang-portfolio/game-of-life/README.md

 ## cargo clippy warnings

-When I encountered `cargo clippy` warnings, I followed `cargo`'s suggestions to use an iterator and iterate over the LED array directly.
+When I encountered `cargo clippy` warnings, I followed cargo's suggestions to use an iterator and iterate over the LED array directly.

 ## Highlights